-Ambrose Everett Burnside was an American politician, industrialist, inventor, and one of five generals to command the Army of the Potomac during the American Civil War.
+Ambrose Everett Burnside was an American politician, industrialist, inventor, and one of four generals to command the Army of the Potomac during the American Civil War.
 He also served as commander of the Department of the Ohio, where he worked to eradicate opposition to the Union war effort by Peace Democrats and Copperheads.

 Ambrose Burnside was born on May 23, 1824, near Liberty, Indiana.
 He was the son of Quaker parents, Edghill Burnside and Pamela Brown Burnside.
 Burnside obtained an appointment to the United States Military Academy in 1843, and he graduated in 1847.
 Following graduation, Burnside served in Mexico toward the end of the Mexican-American War, followed by service in the American West.
 In 1852, Burnside was appointed to the command of Fort Adams in Newport, Rhode Island.
 On April 27, of the same year, he married Mary Richmond Bishop, of Providence, Rhode Island.
 In 1853, Burnside resigned his commission in the United States Army to focus his attention on the manufacture of the Burnside carbine rifle.
 When his industrial efforts failed, financial difficulties forced Burnside to relocate to Illinois, where he worked for his fellow West Point cadet and future commanding officer, George B. McClellan, at the Illinois Central Railroad.